levysoft/RSS-Finder/README.md

 The script makes a request to the given URL and parses the HTML response.
 It then searches for <link> elements that point to Atom or RSS feeds.
 If none are found, it tries appending common feed paths to the base URL to see if any valid feeds exist.

+## Attribution
+This script is inspired by and based on the autodiscovery functionality found in the RSS aggregator Temboz, specifically in the autodiscovery module: [Temboz Autodiscovery Module](https://github.com/fazalmajid/temboz/blob/master/tembozapp/autodiscovery.py).

 ## Author
 Antonio Troise